tchajed/specious-db/README.md

 - recovery
 - background compaction

+See [design.md](design.md) for a more detailed overview of how the system works.

 ## Running benchmarks

 Specious DB supports Go 1.8+; if you're running Ubuntu 18.04, you should be able use `apt-get install golang-go` (for 16.04 you'll need a more up-to-date version of Go).
 Performance is likely to be better on more recent versions, so it's best to use Go 1.10 or 1.11.